PAXgene Blood DNA Tube

 1. Do I have to use a blood collection set with the PAXgene Blood DNA Tube?

 No, a blood collection set does not have to be used with the PAXgene Blood DNA Tube.
-Further information on phlebotomy technique with the PAXgene Blood DNA Tube can be found in the product circular.
+Further information on phlebotomy technique with the PAXgene Blood DNA Tube can be found in the Handbook.

 2. Are there any special considerations for phlebotomy when using the PAXgene Blood DNA Tube (blood collection set, discard tube, positioning of the tube, issues with short draws, etc.).

 No, blood collection is performed under a standard phlebotomy protocol into the evacuated tube using a needle or blood collection set and a standardized needle holder that can accommodate a 16 mm diameter tube.
-For more information on phlebotomy technique, please refer to the PAXgene Blood DNA Tube product circular.
+For more information on phlebotomy technique, please refer to the PAXgene Blood DNA Tube Handbook.

 3. What is the reagent in the tube?

 The PAXgene Blood DNA Tube contains a proprietary EDTA formulation.
 Contents of the tube may cause irritation to eyes, respiratory system and skin.
-Please refer to the PAXgene Blood DNA Tube product circular or for additional information, visit the PreAnalytiX website or contact QIAGEN Technical Service to obtain the MSDS sheet.
+Please refer to the PAXgene Blood DNA Tube Handbook or for additional information, visit the PreAnalytiX website or contact QIAGEN Technical Service to obtain the SDS sheet.